Thomas Couture

 Thomas Couture (/fr/; 21 December 1815 - 30 March 1879) was a French history painter and teacher.
 He taught many notable contemporary figures of the art world, such as Édouard Manet, Henri Fantin-Latour, John La Farge, Pierre Puvis de Chavannes, John Ward Dunsmore, Karel Javůrek, William Morris Hunt, and Joseph-Noël Sylvestre.

 Life

 Early life and education

+Couture was born at Senlis, Oise, France.
+As a child, he sold a sketch for one hundred francs.